ppcenvironmental

 Houseflies can transmit intestinal worms, or their eggs, and are potential vectors of diseases such as dysentery, gastroenteritis, typhoid, cholera and tuberculosis.
 They will frequent and feed indiscriminately on any liquefiable solid food, which may equally be moist, putrefying material or food stored for human consumption.

 Flies liquefy food by regurgitating digestive juices and their stomach contents on to the food substance.
 This ‘liquid’ is then drawn up by the suctorial mouthparts and in doing so the insects pick up pathogenic organisms, which may collect on their bodies to be transferred on contact with other surfaces or survive passage through the gut to be deposited as fly spots.
-Fly spotting, produced when the insect feeds or defecates, results in rejections of contaminated farm produce, for example eggs, at point of sale.
-Furthermore, flies are frequently the subject of complaints to environmental health authorities, causing major problems where infestations over-spill from breeding sites such as rubbish tips and animal houses.

 The Lesser Housefly makes longer flights and spends less time resting than the Common Housefly.
 Females of the species tend to remain near the breeding sites and only the males migrate.
 For these reasons F. canicularis is less prone to transmit disease than M. domestica, but large populations and similar feeding habits mean that this insect, too, has a considerable potential to act as a vector of disease.
 It has occasionally been implicated in intestinal or urinary myiasis.